LCAV/Pyramic/README.md

-Pyramic: Pyramidal compact microphone array
+Pyramic: An FPGA based compact microphone array
 =========================

 This repository contains the design files and the documentation for the Pyramic compact microphone array.